howard-e/commandline_google_search/README.txt

 @Author Howard Edwards

-Made a simple Batch File and an equivalent Bash "Shell" Script.
+A simple Batch File and equivalent Bash "Shell" Script.
 These are used to perform a web search using Google's search engine from the command line using Windows.

 A user can provide some search query or a webpage's address for their search